 When is Rainy Season in Japan?

-The timing of the rainy season varies depending on where in the country you are located, but typically ranges from early June to mid-July.
+The rainy season varies depending on places in Japan, but typically ranges from early June to mid-July.
 Luckily, meteorologists are able to more or less predict when the rainy season will begin and end across each region.
 Take a look at the chart below from the Japan Meteorological Agency to see when your area can expect it to start.